monodot/fuse-demos/tx-db-camel-amq-fail/README.md

 Notice how:

-- Every 10 seconds, Camel will attempt to push 5 messages into an ActiveMQ queue called `FOO`, in a route which is labelled as `<transacted/>` but is not correctly configured
+- Every 10 seconds, Camel pushes 5 messages into an ActiveMQ queue called `FOO`, in a route which is labelled as `<transacted/>` but is not configured correctly
 - The SQL insert statement will fail, because the given column does not exist
+- This throws an exception
-- Yet... the 5 messages are still inserted into ActiveMQ
+- However... the 5 messages are still inserted into ActiveMQ
+- Therefore the operation was not atomic